-BSL6

-BSL Module
+BSL6 BSL Module

-USB BSL does not respond properly to suspend/reset events from the USB host
+Function USB BSL does not respond properly to suspend/reset events from the USB host module.

-The USB BSL in affected revisions contains an improper configuration of the USB module.
 As a result, errors might occur in response to suspend/reset events from the USB host.
 (Since enumeration of the USB device often involves suspend and/or reset events, an enumeration might trigger the failure.)
 If the failure occurs, the device becomes unresponsive to the USB host.